revaturelabs/interviewquestions/Java/JUnit/JUnit Annotations.md

 <details><summary><b> Show Answer </b></summary>

-- It is to be used when some exceptions occured during the test execution.
+It is to be used when some exceptions are occured during the test execution.

 </details>